himanshu-alphonso/work/README.md

 1. Determine which template you need.
 Choices are `templates/linkedinauth`, `templates/googleauth`, `templates/noauth`.
 2. Clone the repo and specify the branch with ` git clone https://github.com/AlphonsoCode/web-app-boilerplate.git --branch <branch-name> --single-branch`
 3. Install dependencies with `yarn`
+4. Remove the original remote with `git remote remove origin`
+5. Add the new remote with `git remote add origin <remote-address-here>`
-4. Run the application with `npm run start`
+6. Run the application with `npm run start`
-5. Build away!
+7. Build away!